Paid Ads Reporting Metrics

 Reliable hosting keeps conversion data clean and reporting accurate

 Conversion tracking relies on page load events firing correctly.
-A slow or intermittently unavailable website causes tracking scripts to miss conversions β creating reporting gaps that make campaigns appear to underperform.
-Solid hosting infrastructure is the foundation of accurate reporting.
+Therefore, a slow or intermittently unavailable website can cause tracking scripts to miss conversions.

 Recommended HostingBuild a reporting framework that tells you what to do next, not just what happened

-If your current reports generate numbers without generating decisions, the reporting structure needs to change.
-A reporting audit identifies which metrics are driving strategy and which are creating noise β and rebuilds the framework around the outcomes that actually matter.
+A reporting audit identifies which metrics are driving strategy, which ones are creating noise, and how to rebuild the framework around the outcomes that actually matter.

 Questions readers usually ask next